Nauman Ahmad Langrial: Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-226 (Sahiwal-VII) as a candidate of National Alliance in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-226 (Sahiwal-VII) as a candidate of the National Alliance in the 2002 Pakistani general election.
 He received 33,693 votes and defeated Mian Asad Masood, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the National Assembly of Pakistan from Constituency NA-163 (Sahiwal-IV) as a candidate of Pakistan Muslim League (Q) (PML-Q) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-163 (Sahiwal-IV) as a candidate of the Pakistan Muslim League (Q) (PML-Q) in the 2008 Pakistani general election.
 He received 39,864 votes and defeated Begum Shahnaz Javed, a candidate of PPP.

-He ran for the seat of the National Assembly from Constituency NA-163 (Sahiwal-IV) as a candidate of PML (Q) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-163 (Sahiwal-IV) as a candidate of PML (Q) in the 2013 Pakistani general election but was unsuccessful.
 He received 67,076 votes and lost the seat to Muhammad Munir Azhar.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-202 (Sahiwal-VII) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-202 Sahiwal-VII in the 2018 Pakistani general election.

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar without any ministerial portfolio.
 On 29 August 2018, he was appointed as Provincial Minister of Punjab for Agriculture.

-In March, 2021 Langrial became a part of dissenting group called the Janghair Tareen group.
-The Janghair Tareen group was made after a close friend of Imran Khan and core member of Pakistan Tehreek-e-Insaf was investigated under Sugar scandal during his own government.
+In March 2021 Langrial became a part of a dissenting group from the PTI called the Jahangir Tareen group.
+The Jahangir Tareen group was made after Tareen, a close friend of Imran Khan and core member of the PTI, was investigated for corruption during his own government.
 In April 2, 2022 Langrial joined forward block against his own party Pakistan Tehreek-e-Insaf and supported opposition's candidate Hamza Shahbaz.
-Chaudhry Pervaiz Elahi send a reference against MPAs including Langrial defected from party's policy.
+Chaudhry Pervaiz Elahi, the Speaker, sent a reference against the dissenting MPAs, including Langrial, for defecting from their party's policy.

+He was de-seated due to this vote against party policy on 16 April 2022.
+He ran in the resulting by-election for PP-202 Sahiwal-VII as a candidate of the Pakistan Muslim League (N) (PML(N)), but was unsuccessful.
+He received 59,191 votes and was defeated by Muhammad Ghulam Sarwar, a candidate of the PTI.